 Financial intermediaries play a vital role in an economy by allocating scarce resources towards potential borrowers with the most promising prospects.
-Hence, it is not surprising that researchers have been examining the factors that affect the functioning of financial intermediaries as the state of the economy evolves.
-Yet, to our knowledge, there is no work to date which has scrutinized the overall health of the financial sector under uncertainty.
-The question is relevant, as one would expect that under uncertainty, bank managers' ability to allocate resources in an efficient manner may be hindered, possibly due to managers' unwillingness to bear risks or, equally, due to a shift in their risk preferences, impacting the availability of credit, profitability and the stability of financial sector.
-In that sense, although several researchers have examined the impact of uncertainty on the financial sector, focusing on a specific aspect (credit, profitability, stability) of the financial sector, the literature has not provided a comprehensive view on the health of the entire financial system under uncertainty, despite the calls from both academicians and policymakers (see for example, Čihák et al., 2012; Law and Singh, 2014; Arcand et al., 2015).
+However, under uncertainty, as relative prices can longer be predicted with precision, an efficient allocation of funds may fail to materialize.
+This failure is possibly due to managers' unwillingness to bear risks or, equally, due to a shift in their risk preferences, which ultimately impact the availability of credit, efficiency and the stability of the financial sector.
+Despite researchers' intensified efforts to understand the impact of uncertainty on the functioning of financial intermediaries in the aftermath of the 2007-08 global financial crisis, most studies have focused on a particular aspect of financial institutions such as credit, profitability, liquidity or loan quality.
+The literature has not provided a comprehensive view on the overall health of major financial institutions under uncertainty, despite the calls from both academicians and policymakers (see for example, Čihák et al., 2012; Law and Singh, 2014; Arcand et al., 2015).2

-In contrast to prior studies, we explore the impact of uncertainty on the health of the financial sector as a whole.
-Given the ongoing debate whether monetary policy should identify and remove balance sheet impairments that obstruct the flow of funds to productive parts in the economy while maintaining stability of financial institutions (e.g., Smets, 2014; Sannikov and Brunnermeier, 2013), an examination of uncertainty effects on financial markets must take into account the multidimensional nature of the question under investigation.
+In contrast to the prior literature, we explore the impact of uncertainty on the overall functioning of the financial sector by taking into account the multidimensional nature of the question under investigation.
+A broad exploration of uncertainty effects is relevant given the ongoing debate whether monetary policy makers could aim to identify and remove balance sheet impairments which can easily block the flow of funds that the productive sectors seek while they strive to maintain the stability of financial institutions (e.g., see Smets, 2014 and Sannikov and Brunnermeier, 2013; also see Caglayan et al., 2017 on the role of financial depth in the transmission of monetary policy shocks).

-To achieve our goal, using data from 89 countries for 1996-2015, we provide evidence relating to uncertainty effects on 1) the availability of credit to the private sector; 2) the efficiency of financial intermediaries and markets in intermediating resources and facilitating financial transactions; and 3) the stability of financial institutions.
+Our paper contributes to the literature in several ways.
+First, we investigate the effect of uncertainty on different aspects of financial institutions using a large panel of international data from 89 countries for the period between 1996 to 2015, eoncompassing the period of the global financial crisis.
+In particular, we focus on financial depth, efficiency and stability of the financial sector under uncertainty.
 To carry out the investigation, we exploit a new dataset, Global Financial Development, which provides country-specific information on an annual basis.
 An examination that involves several countries at a time is important for us to capture a sufficient number of uncertainty fluctuations across countries and time over the entirety of the data.
 As a consequence, we can provide a broad view regarding the extent to which uncertainty affects the financial sector.
+We find that uncertainty curtails the availability of credit to the private sector; harms the efficiency of financial intermediaries, and affects the stability of the financial system.
+These findings suggest that uncertainty distorts all dimensions of the financial sector.

-&lt;sup>1For example, Louzis et al. (2012) investigated the determinants of banks' non-performing loans; Delis et al. (2014) examined the lending behaviour of US banks during periods of anxiety; and Khan et al. (2017) studied the relationship between funding liquidity and bank risk taking behavior.
+1For example, Louzis et al. (2012) examined the determinants of banks' non-performing loans; Delis et al. (2014) investigated US banks' lending decisions during periods of anxiety; and Khan et al. (2017) studied the role of funding liquidity on bank managers' risk-taking behavior.